-Zagreb is the capital city in Croatia, it is also the largest city in the country.
-When I first found out that we would be traveling to Zagreb, I got on the internet and tried my VERY hardest to find kid friendly activities to do in the city with the boys while Tyler was working.
-Sadly tho I came up short!
-It was nearly impossible to find any information in English, and even when I did find articles in English, it was mostly about the museums, city, and nature during the summer NOT the dead of winter!
+Zagreb is the capital city of Croatia; it is also the largest city in the country.
+When I discovered that we would be traveling to Zagreb, I got on the internet and tried my VERY hardest to find kid-friendly activities to do in the city with the boys while Tyler was working.
+Sadly tho, I came up short!
+It was nearly impossible to find any information in English, and even when I did find articles in English, it was mainly about the museums, city, and nature during the summer, NOT the dead of winter!
 So here I am writing your survivor guide to Zagreb with children in the winter.

 Where to stay?
 We stayed at the Westin in the heart of the city.
 It has an AWESOME workout area and pool.
 A bonus for our family.
-It’s walking distance to most of the museums, as parking in Zagreb is extremely tricky.
+It’s within walking distance to most museums, as parking in Zagreb is extremely tricky.
 You should expect to walk everywhere.
-(A big issue when it’s 27 degrees outside, and you have two small children) Tyler and I had to get creative on ways to get to places, and not have the boys turn into popsicles.
+(A big issue when it’s 27 degrees outside, and you have two small children) Tyler and I had to get creative on ways to get to places and not have the boys turn into popsicles.

-On the first day we arrived in Zagreb it was Sunday about 2pm all the museums are closed by 1pm.
-I read on multiple blogs that the city center had an antique show/flea market on Sundays so we decided to head over and explore what it had to offer.
+On the first day, we arrived in Zagreb, it was Sunday at about 2 pm all the museums were closed by 1pm.
+I read on multiple blogs that the city center had an antique show/flea market on Sundays, so we decided to head over and explore what it had to offer.
 It proved to be a unique experience and was GREAT for Tyler and language practice.
 (I had him talking to people left and right about their antiques!)
-I ended up getting a couple of souvenirs, that were unique to Croatia, and not something that you could find just anywhere.
+I got a couple of souvenirs that were unique to Croatia and not something you could find just anywhere.

-On Monday we decided to hit up the different things in Croatia that are a must see when in the city.
-Again we had to get creative since it was 20 degrees and there was no room for parking so Tyler would drive up, park if we could.
-We’d hop out of the car snap some pictures walk around and then hop back into the car before we all froze.
-I got a bunch of really really good pictures tho! ha We decided after seeing all the major history stops in the city, the kids needed something fun!
-I knew since living in Slovenia that Supernova shopping centers have a nice coffee shop/children play place combo.
-If you’re in Zagreb and need an escape I highly recommend the Supernova while traveling in Slovenia, and Croatia.
+On Monday, we decided to hit up the different things in Croatia that are a must-see when in the city.
+Again we had to get creative since it was 20 degrees and there was no room for parking, so Tyler would drive up, and park if we could.
+We’d hop out of the car, snap some pictures, walk around and then hop back into the car before we all froze.
+I got a bunch of really, really good pictures tho!
+Ha, We decided after seeing all the prominent history stops in the city, the kids needed something fun!
+I knew since living in Slovenia that Supernova shopping centers have a nice coffee shop/children’s play place combo.
+If you’re in Zagreb and need an escape, I highly recommend the Supernova while traveling in Slovenia and Croatia.

-Below is a picture of St Mark’s Church which is located in St Mark’s Square.
+Below is a picture of St Mark’s Church located in St Mark’s Square.

 This is the Zagreb Cathedral, and is the tallest building in Zagreb!
 Isn’t it BEAUTIFUL this picture does little justice to seeing this building in person!
 It was seriously breathtaking!
 The Cathedral was originally built in 1093, but was destroyed and then rebuilt in roughly 1287.
 It was also hurt very badly in a huge earthquake in the 1800’s.
 As you can see the construction on this Cathedral is on going.